-Dr. Flanigan is chair of the Department of Urology at Loyola University Chicago Stritch School of Medicine.
+Robert C. Flanigan, MD, FACS, is chair of the department of urology at Loyola University Chicago Stritch School of Medicine.
 In 1994, he became the medical school's first Albert J. Speh, Jr. and Claire R. Speh Professor of Urology.
 In 2006, Dr. Flanigan also was awarded the Stritch Medal of Loyola University Chicago, the highest honor given to a Loyola faculty member or alumnus of the Stritch School of Medicine.

 In addition, he has served as president of the American Board of Urology, president of the Society of Urologic Oncology, the North Central Section of the American Urological Association, the Society of University Urologists, the Society of Pelvic Surgeons, and was founder and first president of the Society of Urologic Chairpersons and Program Directors.
 Dr. Flanigan also served as secretary of the American Urological Association from 2006 to 2011.
 Dr. Flanigan has been very involved in basic and clinical research throughout his career and has contributed more than 350 publications to the medical literature.
 Dr. Flanigan earned his medical degree from Case Western Reserve University Medical School before completing his residencies in urology and general surgery at Case Western Reserve University Affiliated Hospitals (Cleveland) in 1978.

 Dr. Jellish completed his medical internship at Rush Presbyterian St. Luke’s Medical Center, Chicago and his residency in anesthesiology and fellowship in neuroanesthesiology at Washington University School of Medicine, St. Louis.
 His special interests include general anesthesia, neuroanesthesia, non-heart surgery for patients with heart disease, post-operative pain control and prevention of post-operative nausea-vomiting.
 Dr. Jellish is certified in anesthesiology by the American Board of Anesthesiology.
-At Loyola he chairs the Operating Room/Post-Anesthesia Recovery Committee and Performance Improvement Project and serves on a number of committees including the Quality & Patient Safety Committee of the Board and Anesthesia Research Committee.
+At Loyola he chairs the operating room/post-anesthesia recovery committee and performance improvement project and serves on a number of committees including the quality and patient safety committee of the board and anesthesia research committee.
 Dr. Jellish holds membership in dozens of medical and scientific societies including the Society of Academic Anesthesiology Associates, Association of University Anesthesiologists, International Anesthetic Research Society, American Society of Anesthesiologists, Society of Neurosurgical Anesthesiology and the Academy of Anesthesiology.
 He is well-published with more than 150 manuscripts and abstracts in the areas of neuromonitoring and neuroprotection.
 He is a current reviewer for numerous journals including the Journal of Clinical Anesthesiology and Journal of Cardiothoracic and Vascular Anesthesia, Anesthesia & Analgesia, Anesthesiology, Head & Neck and the European Journal of Anaesthesiology.

-Dr. Sam Marzo completed a B.S in Biochemistry at the University of Illinois in 1987, then attended Loyola University Stritch School of Medicine from 1987 until 1991.
-He then completed a 5-year residency in Otolaryngology – Head and Neck Surgery at Loyola University Health System from 1991 until 1996.
-He next completed a one year Neurotology Fellowship at The Otology Group/Vanderbilt University in 1997.
+Dr. Sam Marzo completed a BS in biochemistry at the University of Illinois in 1987, then attended Loyola University Stritch School of Medicine from 1987 until 1991.
+He then completed a five-year residency in otolaryngology – head and neck surgery at Loyola University Health System from 1991 until 1996.
+He next completed a one-year neurotology fellowship at The Otology Group/Vanderbilt University in 1997.

-After 2 years in private practice he joined the Otolaryngology Department at Loyola University Health System in 1999.
-He became residency program director in 2005 and assumed the Chairmanship of the Department on July 1, 2015.
+After two years in private practice he joined the otolaryngology department at Loyola University Health System in 1999.
+He became residency program director in 2005 and assumed the chairmanship of the department on July 1, 2015.
 Dr. Marzo’s clinical and research interest include hearing restoration via medical and surgical therapy.
 He has one of the largest series of patients with semi- and fully implantable hearing devices in the midwest.
-Dr Marzo seeks to build on the solid foundation of the department to make it one of the best Otolaryngology Departments in the U.S. In terms of quality, research, resident and medical student education, and clinical volume.
+Dr. Marzo seeks to build on the solid foundation of the department to make it one of the best otolaryngology departments in the U.S. in terms of quality, research, resident and medical student education, and clinical volume.

-Dr. Rao was named chair of the Department of Psychiatry & Behavioral Neurosciences in 2009, when he also was awarded certification by the American Board of Addiction Medicine.
+Dr. Rao was named chair of the department of psychiatry and behavioral neurosciences in 2009, when he also was awarded certification by the American Board of Addiction Medicine.
 His clinical and research interests include affective disorders, dual-diagnosis psychiatric illnesses, geriatric psychiatry and psychosomatic medicine.
 Dr. Rao earned his doctor of medicine degree from the University of Mysore, Mysore Medical College, India.

 Dr. Small has an international reputation for research and treatment of gynecological malignancies, and he also specializes in treating gastrointestinal and breast cancers.
 He is co-chair of the NCI-funded Radiation Therapy Oncology Group (RTOG) Gynecologic Working Group and serves as chair-elect of the RTOG Gynecologic Cancer Intergroup.
 Dr. Small is a fellow in the American College of Radiation Oncology, the American College of Radiology and the American Society for Radiation Oncology.
 He has been the president of the Council of Affiliated Regional Radiation Oncology Societies and the Chicago Radiological Society and has been the past chair of the RTOG Gynecologic Cancer Intergroup Cervix Cancer Committee.

-He held faculty positions at Cornell University Medical College in New York and Southern Illinois University School of Medicine in Springfield, Ill., before coming back to Loyola in 1986.
-At Southern Illinois, he was also the director of the Bone Marrow Transplantation Service.
+He held faculty positions at Cornell University Medical College in New York and Southern Illinois University School of Medicine in Springfield, Illinois, before coming back to Loyola in 1986.
+At Southern Illinois, he was also the director of the bone marrow transplantation service.
 He earned his bachelor's of science in chemistry at the University of Toledo in Ohio.
-He is also a leading member in numerous medical societies and associations and is Co-Chair of the Blood and Marrow Transplant Committee for the Southwest Oncology Group.
+He is also a leading member in numerous medical societies and associations and is co-chair of the blood and marrow transplant committee for the Southwest Oncology Group.
 His current main research areas are umbilical cord blood transplantation, ex-vivo expansion of hematopoietic stem cells and cancer vaccines for ovarian cancer.
 In addition, he has written more than 100 articles in peer-reviewed publications.

 He completed his pediatric internship at Hahnemann University Hospital in Philadelphia and his residency in pediatrics at St. Christopher's Hospital for Children, Temple University, Philadelphia.
 Dr. Stirling completed a primary care faculty development fellowship at Michigan State University in Lansing, Mich.
 Dr. Stirling also holds a physician management certificate from the Loyola University Chicago School of Business Administration and completed the Physician Executive Training Clinical Chairs Program at the Harvard School of Public Health.
 He is certified in pediatrics by the American Board of Pediatrics, is a fellow of the American Academy of Pediatrics and a member of the sports medicine section of the American Academy of Pediatrics.
 Dr. Stirling is well-published and has been named a scholar in the Ambulatory Pediatric Association National Pediatric Faculty Development Scholars Program.

-Dr. Veselik is the medical director of the Division of Primary Care at Loyola University Health System and an associate professor of pediatrics and internal medicine at Loyola University Chicago Stritch School of Medicine.
+Keith Veselik, MD, is the medical director of the division of primary care at Loyola University Health System and an associate professor of pediatrics and internal medicine at Loyola University Chicago Stritch School of Medicine.
 He earned his medical degree from the University of Illinois College of Medicine at Chicago and completed his residency in internal medicine and pediatrics at Loyola University Medical Center.